celineguler/myblog/_posts/2024-01-07-Berry-phase-and-Dirac-monopole.md

 title: Berry phase and Dirac monopole
 ---

-This is my introduction to molecular quantum dynamics.
-This is [the article][article] that I'll study.
+This is my poor introduction to molecular quantum dynamics.
+Here's [the article][article] we'll be studying.